 The hostname you use to connect to Amazon RDS must be identical to the actual endpoint name.

 Messaging and queueing

-Dynatrace detects queue and message listeners in your applications and identifies them based on listener class name.
+Dynatrace detects queue and topic listeners in your applications and identifies them based on the listener class name.
 See supported messaging services.

 Queue listener services

-Queue listener services tell you which queues you're listening to.
+Queue listener services tell you which queues or topics you're listening to.
 These are lightweight services that don't have response times.
-These services tell you how many messages a queue has dequeued.
-They don't tell you anything about message processing—messaging services do that.
+They tell you how many messages a queue or topic has dequeued; they don't tell you anything about message processing—messaging services do that.

-If Dynatrace automatically detects an event-based message listener, a queue listener service is always followed by a messaging service, which gives you insight into messages details.
-However, if you're just monitoring a queue, and not looking into message details, the queue listener service may exist on its own.
+If Dynatrace automatically detects an event-based message listener, a queue listener service is always followed by a messaging service, which gives you insight into message details.
+However, if you're just monitoring a queue, and not looking into message details, the queue listener service can exist on its own.

-Messaging services process messages from a queue.
-A message service is always preceded by a queue listener service, which listens to the queue the message came from.
+Messaging services (consumer services) process messages from a queue or topic.
+A messaging service is always preceded by a queue listener service, which listens to the queue or topic the message came from.

-If your application dequeues messages in a busy loop, Dynatrace can't detect automatically how the messages are processed.
-To get insight for that, you can create a custom service for the message processing.
+If your application uses non-event-based message queue handlers or dequeues messages in batch style, Dynatrace can't automatically detect how the messages are processed.
+To get insight into that, you must create a custom service for the message processing.

 Remoting services are divided into two categories: